Events at Fort Ross State Historic Park

 Dessert prepared by Jamil Pedan, Applewood Inn

-Buttermilk panna cotta with chardonnay poached quince, candied orange zest, puffed amaranth, and brown butter
+Buttermilk panna cotta with chardonnay poached quince, candied orange zest, puffed buckwheat, and brown butter

 Wine pairing: 2013 Fort Ross Late Harvest Chardonnay

 Harvest Special Event Fee: $20 per car (includes $8 State Parks fee) for General Admission to Harvest Festival - PER CAR- Does not include food or beverage

 Wine Tasting $40 per person.
 Fort Ross-Seaview Wine Tasting Tent - includes general admission to Harvest Festival when purchased in advance

 Grand Luncheon $125 per person.
 Must be purchased in advance; includes general admission to Wine Tasting Tent and Harvest Festival activities.

 Special event bus fee for small capacity (24 person or fewer) bus: $100 - for entrance to Harvest Festival only